Trachoma: Prevention

 Although trachoma was eliminated from much of the developed world in the 20th century (Australia being a notable exception), this disease persists in many parts of the developing world, particularly in communities without adequate access to water and sanitation.
+It is grouped as a neglected tropical disease which is a target for preventive chemotherapy.

 Environmental measures

 Environmental improvement: Modifications in water use, fly control, latrine use, health education, and proximity to domesticated animals have all been proposed to reduce transmission of C. trachomatis.
 These changes pose numerous challenges for implementation.
-These environmental changes are likely to ultimately affect the transmission of ocular infection by means of lack of facial cleanliness.
+These environmental changes are likely to ultimately affect the transmission of ocular infection through a lack of facial cleanliness.
 Particular attention is required for environmental factors that limit clean faces.

-A systematic review examining the effectiveness of environmental sanitary measures on the prevalence of active trachoma in endemic areas showed that use of insecticide spray resulted in significant reductions of trachoma and fly density in some studies.
+A systematic review examining the effectiveness of environmental sanitary measures on the prevalence of active trachoma in endemic areas showed that the use of insecticide spray resulted in significant reductions of trachoma and fly density in some studies.
 Health education also resulted in reductions of active trachoma when implemented.
 Improved water supply did not result in a reduction of trachoma incidence.